 On the topic of driving, anyone who's spent time behind the wheel of a full-size van understands the joys of body roll, pitch, a bouncy ride and lifeless steering.
 Thankfully, the Transit Connect is mercilessly devoid of the these unsavory characteristics.
 Although the TC does not share a platform with any of FoMoCo's cars, its layout is more car-like than truck-like, which pays dividends in the driving department.
 Our brief time behind the wheel (What, you were expecting a full-on track test?) didn't give us an opportunity to flog the Transit Connect within an inch of its life, but the steering wheel -- adjustable for both reach and angle -- was reasonably well weighted and provided adequate feedback.

 The transverse, front-engine, front-wheel-drive layout and uni-body construction means there is no drive-shaft or massive frame rails to suck up valuable space, so the floor is low and flat, allowing parcels to be loaded with ease while keeping the center of gravity closer to the ground.
 In our relatively unladen tester, there was remarkably little body roll when cornering.
 Granted, this isn't a sports car, so don't expect to break a G in the bends, but reasonable handling should be universal these days and the Transit Connect doesn't have the potential to scare anyone.
 However, until we can get behind the wheel of a fully-loaded model (cargo, not options), we'll reserve judgment on it's ability to simultaneously shuffle and haul.

 As a commercial cargo vehicle, the Transit Connect is designed to take whatever its users demand, both in mass and volume.
 On the mass side, the cargo variant has a load capacity of 1,600 lbs.
 Supporting that much weight requires fairly rigid springs, so the ride is on the stiff side, particularly when rolling freight-free.
 However, it's not uncomfortably harsh and the damping is set perfectly to keep the body from bouncing around, but a Lexus it is not.
 Over uneven patches of pavement, occupants will definitely feel the ruts and divots, but it's still remarkably more pleasant than driving your run-of-the-mill full-size pickup.

 As the Transit Connect is a work truck first and foremost, it's got to have a comfortable and functional interior.
 Here, Ford scores high marks.
 As with other recent offerings from the Blue Oval, the seats are excellent, with firm cushions providing good lateral, back and thigh support.
 The dashboard is covered with hard plastic that's far from luxurious, but it should be fairly durable and easy to clean when coffee, soda or Thousand Island dressing inevitably finds its way onto the dash.
 The shift lever for the four-speed automatic is mounted on the center console, as are the window switches, and visibility out the front and sides are excellent thanks to the tall windshield and side glass.

 The Transit Connect is available as a five passenger wagon fitted with a second row bench seat, and both the cargo van and wagon variants are available with sliding side and rear doors and windows.
 Without that glass, rearward visibility is limited to the side mirrors – and that's not nearly enough.
 Although Ford does offer backup sensors as an option, the Transit Connect isn't available with a rear-view camera.
-As such, anyone spending considerable amounts of time in the cramped confines of urban environments might want to source a back-up camera from the aftermarket
+As such, anyone spending considerable amounts of time in the cramped confines of urban environments might want to source a back-up camera from the aftermarket.

 Sending power to the automatic transmission, is a 2.0-liter four-cylinder engine putting out 136 hp and 128 lb-ft of torque.
 The engine is smooth, but moving 3,470 pounds with that much power takes some time.
 The Transit Connect's acceleration is leisurely (at best), but acceptable given the intended purpose.
 Considering Ford is moving to six-speed transmissions on the rest of its line, one might wonder why this all-new (for North America) vehicle only gets four ratios.
 According to Ford, since the Transit Connect is designed primarily for urban markets, the lower gear ratios are the ones that will be used most often and Ford wants to keep the price of entry down to appeal to small businesses.